Bureau-Inc/android-aadhaarsdk-sample-app/README.md

 Enables your user to download compliant UIDAI Aadhaar XML inside your existing Android App

 This SDK (Android) provides a set of screens and functionality to let your user download their Aadhaar XML inside your Android Application itself.
 This reduces customer drop off as they do not need to navigate to UIDAI Aadhaar Website to download the same.
-Aadhaar Offline is the only valid method to submit your Aadhaar identity to any RBI Regulated Entity in order to complete KYC. [inVOID](https://www.invoid.co) SDK/[API](https://api.invoid.co) provides an easy to use Verification suite which will enable the most seamless customer onboarding.
+Aadhaar Offline is the only valid method to submit your Aadhaar identity to any RBI Regulated Entity in order to complete KYC.
+The Bureau SDK provides an easy to use Verification suite which will enable the most seamless customer onboarding.

 ## Steps in the SDK
+**For the Aadhaar Flow**
 1. User is guided to the UIDAI website to download the paperless e-KYC (Aadhaar .xml)
 2. Inputs for "Aadhaar Number" & Captcha are filled by the end user.
 3. On continuing
-    - [x] User is prompted to enter a temporary pin (share code) in order to encrypt the to be downloaded xml using a password.
     - [x] An OTP is received by the end user which is then auto read by the SDK.
 The inVOID SDK only reads the then received OTP message through the screen.
 4. Once the details entered are authenticated, the Aadhaar .xml is downloaded in a .zip which is password(share code) protected
+**For Digilocker Flow**
+1. User is guided to the Digilocker website to submit their Aadhaar details.
+2. Input for "Aadhaar Number" are filled by the end user.
+3. On continuing
+    - [x] An OTP is received by the end user which is then auto read by the SDK.
+The inVOID SDK only reads the then received OTP message through the screen.
+4. Once the details entered are authenticated, the Aadhaar details are recieved

 ## Minimum Requirements
-- `minSdkVersion 19`
+- `minSdkVersion 21`
 - `AndroidX`

 ## Getting Started